 Finding an Alternative to Poly Mailers

 We also know that some companies look into bioplastic as a poly mailer alternative.
 However, bioplastic is not a plastic-free packaging solution.
-If you do determine that the qualities of plastic are essential to your packaging strategy, then plastic-free may not be the right sustainable packaging goal for your business.
-Consider an alternative packaging goal (such as Zero Waste Packaging) and explore recycled and recyclable poly mailers as one potential option.
+If you do determine that the qualities of plastic are essential to your packaging strategy, then we recommend 100% recycled, reusable, thin-film recyclable poly mailers.

-Mailer or box?
 Boxes are typically more expensive, operationally cumbersome, and take up more space than paper mailers.
 Additionally, corrugated boxes use more material than equivalent sizes of paper mailers, and are therefore less environmentally friendly.
 Because of this, a mailer is typically a better poly mailer alternative than a shipping box.

 Storage: How much space does your facility have for storage?
-Plastic-free alternatives to poly mailers will almost always require more space for storage and some solutions (like boxes or cushioned mailers) will need more than others (like thin paper mailers).
+Plastic-free packaging alternatives to poly mailers will almost always require more space for storage and some solutions (like boxes or cushioned mailers) will need more than others (like thin paper mailers).

-Product variety: Do you need a single set of packaging solutions that will work for a large variety of shipments (i.e. ranging from a single t-shirt to a tent to a pair of shoes)?
+Product Variety: Do you need a single set of packaging solutions that will work for a large variety of shipments (i.e. ranging from a single t-shirt to a tent to a pair of shoes)?
 Or are your outbound orders fairly similar in type and size?

 Paper Mailer Characteristics